stormpath/express-stormpath/docs/social_login.rst

 Stormpath to interact with the Google API on your behalf, which automates all OAuth flows.

-To do this, you need to visit the `Directory dashboard`_ and create a new directory.
-When you click the "Create Directory" button, click the "Google" button, then on the following screen enter your Google app information:
+To do this, you need to visit the `Stormpath Admin Console`_ and create a new directory from the Directories section.
+When you click "Create Directory", choose "Google" as the provider, and enter the following information about your Google application:

 - For the "Name" field, you can insert whatever name you want.
 - For the "Google Client ID" field, insert your Google Client ID which you got